 <Youth> In 2001, Wojtaszek won the Polish U14 championship.
 In 2002, he was =1st (2nd on tiebreak) with Zbigniew Pakleza in the Polish Boys U16 championship in Bartkowa.
 In 2003, he came equal first (2nd on countback) to Grzegorz Gajewski at the Polish U18 championship, and finished the year with second behind Mateusz Bartel in the U18 European Championship.
 In 2004, he won the Polish U20 championship with 8/11, 1.5 points clear of the field, and <then> won the Polish U18 championship with 9.5/11, a point clear of the field.
-In 2005, He won the Polish U20 championship.

-Wojtaszeks first serious result in International chess came at the 38th Akiba Rubinstein Open in July 2001, when he scored 7/10, one point behind the joint leaders, although he did well to score 5.5/9 at the Jantar Baltyku Open.
+Wojtaszek’s first serious result in International chess came at the 38th Akiba Rubinstein Open in July 2001, when he scored 7/10, one point behind the joint leaders, although he did well to score 5.5/9 at the Jantar Baltyku Open.
 Shortly afterwards he took first place with 8/11 at the Prerov 2001 IM tournament in the Czech Republic.
 In 2002, he finished the year with a strong showing at the Cracovia Open, scoring 6/9, a point behind the joint leaders.
 In 2004, he came 4th in the Friendship Grandmaster Tournament in the Czech Republic, =3rd in the XIII International Chess Festival Open (B) in Poznan and won the Cracovia Open with 7.5/9.
-In 2006, he came 2nd to Bartel at the Polish Championship, then came =1st with Peter Heine Nielsen at the International Open at Kalamaria-Thessaloniki in Greece and =1st with Borki Predojevic and Koneru Humpy at the Young Masters match tournament in Switzerland.
-In 2007, he came 4th in the Polish championship.
+In 2006, he came =1st with Peter Heine Nielsen at the International Open at Kalamaria-Thessaloniki in Greece and =1st with Borki Predojevic and Humpy Koneru at the Young Masters match tournament in Switzerland.
 In 2008, he was =1st at the Rilton Cup in Sweden, and won the Cracovia Open 2008 with 7.5/9.

 In 2010, Wojtaszek was =1st-5th with at the 39th Rilton Cup in Stockholm, won the 5th International Tournament of Polonia Wrocław and won the 4th San Juan International tournament in Pamplona with 6.5/9 on tiebreak from Laurent Fressinet.
-2011 saw a modest start by the top-seeded Wojtaskek in the Tata Steel (Group B) (2011), where he came 8th with 6.5/13.
+2011 saw a modest start by the top-seeded Wojtaskek in the Tata Steel Group B (2011), where he came 8th with 6.5/13.
 He won the Gyorgy Marx Memorial IX (2011) convincingly with 8/10 and a TPR of 2892.
-In 2012, he placed =3rd in the category 18 13th Karpov International (2012) behind Dmitry Jakovenko and Ruslan Ponomariov and finished off 2012 with a score of 7.5/11, placing =3rd at the Kolkata Open (2012) and a relatively poor 4.5/10 at the 1st International GM Round Robin Chess Tournament held in New Delhi in late December.
+In 2012, he placed =3rd in the category 18 Karpov Poikovsky (2012) behind Dmitry Jakovenko and Ruslan Ponomariov and finished off 2012 with a score of 7.5/11, placing =3rd at the Kolkata Open (2012) and a relatively poor 4.5/10 at the 1st International GM Round Robin Chess Tournament held in New Delhi in late December.
 His poor form continued at the Tradewise Gibraltar (2013) where his 7/10 lost 10 rating points.
 He finished 2013 in first place with 6/7 at the Zurich Open in December 2013.

-At the 37th Chess Olympiad (2006) in Turin, Wojtaszek scored 9/11 as first reserve, with a rating performance of 2756.
-At the Olympiad (2008) in Dresden, he scored 7/10 on board 3.
-Playing top board for Poland in the 39th Chess Olympiad (2010), "Radek" scored 6/9 with a 2769 performance rating.
-At the 40th Chess Olympiad (2012) held in Istanbul, he won the silver medal for top board with 7.5/10 and a TPR of 2844.
+<Olympiad> At the Turin Olympiad (2006) in Turin, Wojtaszek scored 9/11 as first reserve, with a rating performance of 2756.
+At the Dresden Olympiad (2008) in Dresden, he scored 7/10 on board 3.
+Playing top board for Poland in the 39th Khanty-Mansiysk Olympiad (2010), "Radek" scored 6/9 with a 2769 performance rating.
+At the 40th Istanbul Olympiad (2012) held in Istanbul, he won the silver medal for top board with 7.5/10 and a TPR of 2844.
 He played top board at the Tromso Olympiad (2014), scoring a par-for-rating 5/9.

 Wojtaszek was the European rapid chess champion in December 2008.
 In February 2013, he scored 10.5/14 to place =1st alongside Vladimir Malakhov at the GM Vladimir Petrov Memorial A tournament and in March 2013, placed 3rd at the 3rd Ferdynanda Dziedzica International Memorial Tournament played in Trzcianka in Poland.
 He wound up 2014 with a strong showing at the European Blitz Championship, scoring 9/11, a half point from the shared lead.